CardioComm Solutions (CVE:EKG) Trading 33.3% Higher – Time to Buy?

-CardioComm Solutions, Inc. (CVE:EKG – Get Free Report)’s stock price rose 33.3% during trading on Friday .
-The company traded as high as C$0.02 and last traded at C$0.02.
-Approximately 280,645 shares changed hands during trading, an increase of 321% from the average daily volume of 66,719 shares.
+CardioComm Solutions, Inc. (CVE:EKG – Get Free Report) shares were up 33.3% on Saturday .
+The stock traded as high as C$0.02 and last traded at C$0.02.
+Approximately 280,645 shares traded hands during trading, an increase of 321% from the average daily volume of 66,719 shares.
 The stock had previously closed at C$0.02.

 CardioComm Solutions Trading Up 33.3 %